GreensfingeExperiment/.github/profile/README.md

 "The article Java for Beginners contains 15 pages and has been viewed 542 times."

-Although this is a real data point, it is not always required.
-For instance, when focusing only on layout design or browsing offline:
+Although this is real data, it is not always required.
+For instance, the calculation of the number of pages is resource-intensive and not mandatory.

 ### ❓ Task
-How can we prevent the view counter from being executed without altering the actual counting logic ?
-In this case, the quantity of views is optional
+How can we prevent the calculation of pages from being executed without changing the actual logic?
+In this case, displaying the number of pages is optional.

 ---